Ikea reveals the secret to happiness, and it’s not furniture

 This is the great, existential question that our hygge-obsessed Western culture has been asking itself for roughly half a decade now.
 And Ikea Denmark has decided to weigh in with a six-part miniseries called Home of Happiness.
 Starring two everyday people seeking happiness for themselves—a young woman named Yaya Ching from Hong Kong and Chicagoan Roy Torres—the pair of strangers actually won a contest to live (awkwardly!) together in an Ikea-gasm apartment in Copenhagen while interviewing different Danes about what makes them so happy.

-It’s about 40 minutes of miniseries full of big wine glasses, big bike baskets, big pastries, and big, blond toddlers.
+It’s about 40 minutes full of big wine glasses, big bike baskets, big pastries, and big, blond toddlers.
 You can watch it right on YouTube!
 I tried.
 I really did.
 I drew a bath, pulled up the series on my phone, and tried to really get into the spirit of happy living.
-I made it three episodes before I pulled the plug.
+I made it three episodes in before I pulled the plug.

 Sorry, but giving up on this assignment was my form of hygge.